 15 December 2016

-Big Business (starring Lily Tomlin and Better Midler)
+Big Business with Lily Tomlin and Bette Midler

 This is another DVD that was recommended to me by Amazon, and sounded interesting, so I put it on my wishlist.
 I was given it for my birthday nearly two years ago, and had quite forgotten what the blurb said when we decided to watch it recently.
 I somehow had the idea that it was about people on stage - but was quite wrong.